fwuffyboi/peek/README.md

 ⚠️⚠️⚠️⚠️⚠️

 **WARNING: Currently, Peek does not have any authentication.
 This means that anyone on your server's local network can access the server's API, and they _WILL_ be able access _ALL_ statistics and endpoints that are enabled in the configuration file.
 However, the default configuration is considered to be a "Safe default", allowing anyone on the local network to _ONLY_ view the logs of Peek (This is not sensitive information) or be able to see system information EXCEPT the server's public IP address.
-No actions (such as shutting the server down, or stopping peek) can be taked from the API on these defaults.**
+No actions (such as shutting the server down, or stopping peek) can be taken from the API on these defaults.**

 ⚠️⚠️⚠️⚠️⚠️